aeadedoyin/dbx-harbor/README.md

 And that's it!
 Dbx Harbor should now be up and running, providing you with secure and reliable backups for your valuable data.

 ## Credits
-Dbx Harbor was created by [Adedoyin Akande] and is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+Dbx Harbor was created by Adedoyin and is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-If you have any questions or feedback do raise an issue.
+If you have any questions or feedback do send an email.